About This Course

 See Fees and Costs for full details.

-Candidates should normally hold an honours primary degree with Second Class Honours Grade 1 (or equivalent) in Early and Medieval Irish, Celtic Civilisation or Gaeilge.
+Candidates should normally hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in Early and Medieval Irish, Celtic Civilisation or Gaeilge.
 Graduates from cognate disciplines will also be considered.
 See Requirements for full details.